 In 2019, Amazon introduced the “Go Store” a convenience style store where the registered customer could select items and walk out the door without stopping by a cashier.
 The customer was charged and Amazon, using their own proprietary software and detection technology could keep track of inventory and register the sale.
 The Go Store was considered revolutionary and to some retailers the holy grail of shopping experiences.

-With the Intelligent Retail Experience technologies, we have rivalled the Go Store with one major difference.
+With Intelligent Retail Experience technologies, we have rivaled the Go Store with one major difference.
 Microsoft and Intel have made the underlying code to replicate or customize the shopping experiences I described, on GitHub, openly available for anyone to use.

 We at Neal Analytics have also taken that underlying code and created complete solutions that can be customized and quickly deployed to retailers at surprisingly low cost.
 We want to ensure that these technologies are accessible for retailers at every stage of transformation.
 The industry is evolving and it’s clear that the Intelligent Retail Experience is the new standard.

 For more information on how Neal Analytics can help you deliver the shopping experience of tomorrow today, or quickly retool your retail operations to comply with COVID-19 regulations, contact a member of our team here.

 These demos were recognized as a Bronze Stevie Winner by the International Business Awards in the 2020 Live Events award category for Brand & Experiences – Exhibition Experience.